mihailgaberov/angular-chat/README.md

 ```shell
 ng e2e
 ```
 Browse to [http://localhost:4200](http://localhost:4200) and see the running app.
 In order to test, open it in two different computers, or computer and a phone, or two browsers on the same computer (one of it in incognito mode).
- _If you are running it locally, make sure to change the __host__ variable in Socket.ts (line:28) and its value to match your local network address - the one of the computer you are running the server app._

 ### Build